Universidad ORT Uruguay

 Overview

 Universidad ORT Uruguay is Uruguay’s largest private non‑profit university, founded in 1942 and granted university status in 1996.
-Known for its strong emphasis on innovation and practicality, it specializes in fields such as engineering, architecture, business, law, communication, design and biotechnology With two main campuses in Montevideo—Centro (downtown) and Potitos (technology‑focused)—ORT provides modern facilities including labs, studios, innovation spaces, libraries and virtual learning platforms
+It’s widely recognized for practical, career-oriented programs and a strong focus on applied innovation across engineering, architecture, business, law, communication, design, and biotechnology.
+With two main campuses in Montevideo—Centro (downtown) and Pocitos (technology-focused)—ORT offers modern facilities such as labs, design and multimedia studios, innovation spaces, libraries, and virtual learning platforms.

 2. General Information